sashinpivotal/cnd-instructor-lab-notes/README.md

 - Why TimeEntryControllerTest code needs mocking while InMemoryTimeEntryRepositoryTesting code doesn’t?
 - What is the difference between stubbing and mocking?
-When do you want stubbing over mocking and vice-versa?
+When do you want use stubbing over mocking and vice-versa?
 - What is the reason controller TimeEntryControllerTest code has “verify” method?
 - From unit-testing standpoint, why is it a bad practice to create a dependency object inside your class using “new” keyword or even using factory (as opposed to getting it injected either through constructor